Shipping Container Sizes Guide: Dimensions, Capacity & Uses

 Choosing the right size is about more than just matching your budget.
 You need to consider what you're storing, where the container will be placed, and how you will access your items.

 For On-Site Storage: Consider the footprint.
 Will a 40ft container fit comfortably on your property?
-If space is a concern, a 10ft or 20ft unit may be a better option.
+If space is a concern, a 20ft unit may be a better option.

 For Shipping: Your cargo's dimensions and weight will dictate the size.
 Be sure to calculate the volume and payload capacity to ensure your items will fit and not exceed the weight limit.